encse/csokavar/README.md

     ╚██████╗███████║╚██████╔╝██║  ██╗██║  ██║ ╚████╔╝ ██║  ██║██║  ██║

-A static site generator and the sources of my personal website @ csokavar.hu.
+A static site generator and the sources of my personal website at csokavar.hu.

 ```
 npm install
+brew install webp
 npm run build
 ```